bnikolaus/CurseOfStrahdNotes/Character.md

 - fair go - agree too something

 # People
+- cheeky bugger = good person
 - A couple of sandwiches short of a picnic = someone crazy
-- Not the sharpest knife in the drawer.
+- Not the sharpest knife in the drawer = someone crazy
 - a stubbie short of a six pack = someone crazy
-- Don’t be a drongo mate
+- Don’t be a drongo mate = asshole

 # Things
 - woofa - dog